2020 - TURNING A NEW LEAF IN THE COMPANY’S HISTORY.

 To place on every table across Europe the freshest fish, raised in a pristine marine environment.

-And to ensure that the environment we operate in remains unspoilt.
+To ensure that the environment we operate in remains unspoilt.

 Aquaculture requires the right culture.

 Although not immediately obvious, fish feed may also impact wild fish stock.
 That’s because traditionally, in aquaculture, fish feed comprised mostly other fish.
 At Philosofish, our fish feed combines fresh fish with a multitude of other natural ingredients.
-The benefit of this practice is two-fold: first, it’s easier on the environment and, second, it allows us to customize the feed in a way that naturally increases the nutritional values of our fish.
+The benefit of this practice is two-fold: first, it’s easier on the environment and second it allows us to customize the feed in a way that naturally increases the nutritional values of our fish.

 In nature, balance is everything.
 That's why another practice that makes a huge difference in sustainability is the intensity of farming.
 At Philosofish, we keep fish volume high enough to make financial sense, yet low enough so as not to endanger the environment in which the fish live and breed.